 The main differences are regarding size. iPhone 12 Pro weighs 187g, measures 146.7 x 71.5 x 7.mm, and includes an immersive 6.1-inch Super Retina XDR display. iPhone 12 Pro Max is even bigger, measuring 160.8 x 78.1 x 7.4mm, weighing 226g and offering an outstanding 6.7-inch Super Retina XDR screen.
 Both screens use OLED technology, with HDR, True Tone and Haptic Touch for a beautifully detailed viewing experience full of colour and clarity.

-iPhone 12 Pro and iPhone 12 Pro Max Camera
+iPhone 12 Pro vs iPhone 12 Pro Max - Camera

 Both iPhone 12 Pro and iPhone 12 Pro Max bring triple-lens rear cameras and 12MP True Depth front-facing cameras to the table, with the Pro Max coming in with the most advanced system.